 In this blog, we’ll be exploring how small, consistent lifestyle changes can lower inflammation in the body, and help you feel your best self.
 Whether you’re on a full mouth dental implants journey, or simply looking to feel healthier, these foundations matter.

-Inflammation is the body’s natural defence system, but when it stays elevated for long periods, it can often leave you feeling tired, foggy, and actually slow done recovery.
+Inflammation is the body’s natural defence system, but when it stays elevated for long periods, it can often leave you feeling tired, foggy, and actually slow down recovery.
 The good news is, that lowering inflammation doesn’t require extreme change.
 It’s usually the small daily choices that make the biggest difference over time:

 What you put into your body, directly affects inflammation levels in the body.
 A practical first step is reassessing what goes into your weekly food shop as most packaging can be misleading.
 Aim for simple, nutritious whole foods such as leafy greens, fruits, eggs, lean meats, oats and healthy fats to support the body and keep inflammation low.
 At the same time, avoid heavily processed foods that are high in sugar and saturated fats such as fizzy drinks and sugary snacks.